ColleenJung/Decision-Trees/README.md

 <img width="486" alt="Screenshot 2024-02-19 at 3 54 15 PM" src="https://github.com/ColleenJung/Decision-Trees/assets/119357849/9efb2dba-b381-4513-bba0-7d977d79f802">

 # Entropy and Gini Index for a Split
+- **Entropy** in physics is simply a metric for measuring the degree of disorder or randomness of a system.
+- In the context of Decision Trees, it can be thought of as a measure of disorder or uncertainty
+- **Information gain** is a metric that helps us determine which attribute in a given set of training **feature vectors is most useful** for discriminating between target classes.
+- **A high reduction in entropy is good** as we’re able to distinguish between target classes better. **This simply implies that we choose the feature which has the highest information gain.**

 <img width="443" alt="Screenshot 2024-02-19 at 3 55 00 PM" src="https://github.com/ColleenJung/Decision-Trees/assets/119357849/6a78cece-6f5d-4978-bcee-4d09a6bc4256">